 - Interest returns have increased 565% since 2014, while investing locally.

 - My first three audits (2015-2017) are complete and free of any financial issues.

 - Our 2015 - 2019 treasurer budgets continue to come in below 2014 levels.

 - Teamed with our IT department and saved thousands by using in-house computer program.

-- By 2018, I plan to go paperless with employee direct deposits, saving thousands each year.
+- Plan to go paperless with employee direct deposits, saving thousands each year.

-*June 2017 - Elected by treasurers around the state to serve on the Treasurer's Continuing Ed Board.
+*June 2018 - Re-elected by treasurers around the state for a second term serving on the Arkansas County Treasurers' Association's Continuing Ed Board.